What Is a Connected Workplace and How to Create One?

 Could it be that things are simpler than they look?

-First, however, let’s see what we mean by workplace connection.
 A connected workplace is simply one that integrates all assets, business and tech tools so that everyone, regardless of location, can communicate and collaborate effectively.
 This shared system greatly simplifies the management of employees and ensures a fair, transparent, and ultimately connected workplace.

 The Importance of Connecting With Employees in the Workplace